 Understanding Chest Pain — When to Worry and When It’s Just Stress

-Chest pain is one of the most alarming symptoms a person can feel.
 At Helal Medical Manila, old-age patients often ask: “Doctor, is this chest pain from my heart or just stress?”
-One of them, asked for help reporting chest pain due heart problem.
-But it was not the heart!
-I explained: if the pain radiates, breathing is short, or you sweat heavily; it can be from your heart.
-After ECG, it was not his heart, only stress.
+One of them, came reporting his chest pain due heart problem.
+But it was not the heart, only stress.

 The truth is not all chest pain means a heart attack; but some causes can be life-threatening.
 This article explains how to recognize the difference, when to seek urgent help, and what to do next.